MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/configure-advanced-data-security.md

 ---
-title: Configure Azure Defender for SQL
+title: Protect Azure Arc-enabled SQL Server with Configure Microsoft Defender for Cloud
-titleSuffix: SQL Server on Azure Arc-enabled servers
+titleSuffix: Azure Arc-enabled SQL Server
-description: Configure Azure Defender for an instance of SQL Server on Azure Arc-enabled servers.
+description: Protect Azure Arc-enabled SQL Server with Microsoft Defender for Cloud
 author: anosov1960
 ms.author: sashan
 ms.reviewer: mikeray, randolphwest
-ms.date: 07/25/2022
+ms.date: 09/06/2022
 ms.prod: sql
 ms.topic: conceptual
 ---
-# Configure Azure Defender for SQL Server on Azure Arc-enabled servers
+# Protect Azure Arc-enabled SQL Server with Microsoft Defender for Cloud

-You can enable Azure Defender for your SQL Server instances on-premises by following these steps.
+You can configure your instance connected to Azure with Microsoft Defender for Cloud by following these steps.

 ## Prerequisites

-- Your Windows-based SQL Server instance is connected to Azure Arc.
-Follow the instructions to [onboard your SQL Server instance to  Arc-enabled SQL Server](connect.md).
+- Your Windows-based SQL Server instance is connected to Azure.
+Follow the instructions to [onboard your SQL Server instance to Azure Arc-enabled SQL Server](connect.md).

    > [!NOTE]
-   > Azure Defender is only supported for SQL Server instances on Windows machines.
+   > Microsoft Defender for Cloud is only supported for SQL Server instances on Windows machines.
 This will not work for SQL Server on Linux machines.

 - Your user account is assigned one of the [Security Center Roles (RBAC)](/azure/security-center/security-center-permissions)